 I’ve been writing a lot during this quarantine (because holy moly do I need an outlet!), so here are some social-distancing/quarantine-related things that I hope help make your isolation a little easier—or at least make you feel like you’re not alone:

-Want more on Motherhood? —> Are you a SAHM?
-Do you agree with me that ?
+Want more on Motherhood? —> Have you ever yelled at your kids? (like really yelled) Do you agree with me that ?
 Or that the days ARE long & the years ARE short?

 Like this post?
 Join MAMA’s email list to get more like this.
 All things MOMish—the MOMents + MOMfessions, & all the Mama Must-Haves!